Back To Search Results

 Etiology

-There are various etiologies of TT syndrome and MEMs as a broader category, ranging from idiopathic, vascular, demyelinating disorders, traumatic, tumor, or infectious.
-There have been documented instances of bilateral TT syndrome due to multiple sclerosis.
-However, the process by which tinnitus is produced is not yet completely understood.
-Tonic tensor tympani syndrome (TTTS) has been described to cause TT spasms leading to tinnitus and hyperacusis.
-TTTS is believed to be an involuntary condition due to an overlying anxiety disorder, which causes a reduction in the threshold required to trigger the TT muscle reflex.
+Various etiologies of tensor tympani syndrome and middle ear myoclonus as a broader category, ranging from idiopathic, vascular, demyelinating disorders, traumatic, tumor, or infectious exist.
+Many instances of bilateral tensor tympani syndrome due to multiple sclerosis have been documented.
+However, the process of producing tinnitus has yet to be understood entirely.
+Tonic tensor tympani syndrome (TTTS) has been described as causing tensor tympani spasms, leading to tinnitus and hyperacusis.
+An overlying anxiety disorder is believed to cause a reduction in the threshold required to trigger the tensor tympani muscle reflex, leading to the belief that TTTS is an involuntary condition.[1]

 Epidemiology

-Although there is limited information regarding the epidemiology of TT syndrome specifically, there does not appear to be a predilection of gender for MEM.
-Additionally, early data regarding MEM indicates that it can more commonly occur in the third decade of life.
+Although there is limited information regarding the epidemiology of tensor tympani syndrome specifically, a gender preference for middle ear myoclonus is not apparent.
+Additionally, early data regarding middle ear myoclonus indicates that it can more commonly occur in the third decade of life.[4]

 Pathophysiology

-The pathophysiology of TT syndrome is not completely understood; however, it can be caused by various etiologies with different pathophysiological processes.
-For example, a case of bilateral TT-induced tinnitus in a patient with multiple sclerosis was suspected to be due to the demyelination of innervating nerves, leading to muscle spasms.
+The pathophysiology of tensor tympani syndrome has yet to be entirely understood.
+Researchers have proposed various etiologies with different pathophysiological processes.
+For example, a case of bilateral tensor tympani-induced tinnitus in a patient with multiple sclerosis was suspected to be due to the demyelination of innervating nerves, leading to muscle spasms.
 Alternatively, the myoclonic activity may be due to medullary activity centers no longer receiving inhibitory signals by upper motor neurons.
-The tinnitus itself is caused by the contraction of the TT, which has been described as a clicking sound.
-It is possible that the muscle contraction itself, the vibration of the tympanic membrane, the opening and closing of the Eustachian tube, a combination of these mechanisms, or a different unknown mechanism is responsible for the perceived tinnitus.[8][9]
+The contraction of the tensor tympani, described as a clicking sound, causes the tinnitus itself.
+There is a possibility that the muscle contraction itself, the vibration of the tympanic membrane, the opening and closing of the eustachian tube, a combination of these mechanisms, or a different unknown mechanism is responsible for the perceived tinnitus.[8][9]

 History and Physical